MiczFlor/Math2SVG-Bash/README.md

 Run in your command line: `./Math2SVG.sh`

 ## Installing `pdftocairo`
+The Poppler package contains a PDF rendering library and command line tools used to manipulate PDF files.

+You can install the package with apt-get `sudo apt-get install poppler-utils`

 See this page for more information on [how to install Poppler][4].
-The Poppler package contains a PDF rendering library and command line tools used to manipulate PDF files.
-This is useful for providing PDF rendering functionality as a shared library.

 [1]: https://en.wikibooks.org/wiki/LaTeX/Mathematics
 [2]: http://tex.stackexchange.com/questions/71028/displaystyle-dfrac-dcases